Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

-\paragraph{InputXGradient: } InputXGradient \citep{shrikumar_learning_2017} represents another extension of Gradient Analysis, which multiplies the gradient $\Delta f(x)$ by the input $x$, such that: $r = \Delta f(x) \cdot x$.
+\paragraph{InputXGradient~\citep{shrikumar_learning_2017}:} represents another extension of Gradient Analysis, which multiplies the gradient $\nabla f(x)$ by $x$, such that: $r = \nabla f(x) \times x$ (where $\times$ indicates the element-wise product).
 The intuition behind this approach comes from linear models, where the product of input and model coefficient (here represented by the gradient) corresponds to the total contribution of the associated feature to the model's output.

-\paragraph{Guided Backpropagation: } Guided Backpropagation \citep{springenberg_striving_2015} also represents an extension of Gradient Analysis that is tailored to CNNs using rectified linear unit \citep[ReLU;][]{agarap_deep_2019} activation functions.
-It computes the gradient $\Delta f(x)$, but overrides gradients of ReLU activation functions such that only non-negative gradients are backpropagated, thereby preventing backward flow of negative gradients.
+\paragraph{Guided Backpropagation~\citep{springenberg_striving_2015}:} represents an adaptation of Gradient Analysis tailored to CNN models that primarily use ReLU \cite{agarap_deep_2019} activation functions.
+It overrides gradients of ReLU activation functions in the computation of the gradient $\nabla f(x)$ such that only non-negative gradients are backpropagated.

-\paragraph{Guided Gradient-weighted Class Activation Mapping (Guided GradCam): } Guided Gradient-weighted Class Activation Mapping (Guided GradCam) represents another variant of sensitivity analysis that is tailored to to CNNs, by combining Guided Backpropagation with the GradCam \citep{selvaraju_grad-cam_2017} technique.
-Specifically, GradCam first computes the gradient $\Delta f(x)$ with respect to the $k$ feature maps $A$ of the convolutional layer $L$ that is closest to the model's output ($\frac{\delta f(x)}{\delta A^k}$) and then global-average pools the resulting gradients to obtain an importance weight $\alpha_k$ for each kernel $k \in L$: $\alpha_k = \frac{1}{J \cdot Z} \sum_{j=1}^J \sum_{z=1}^Z \frac{\delta f(x)}{\delta A_{j,z}^k} $.
+\paragraph{Guided Gradient-weighted Class Activation Mapping (Guided GradCam)~\citep{selvaraju_grad-cam_2017}:} represents another type of sensitivity analysis tailored to CNNs that combines Guided Backpropagation with the GradCam~\citep{selvaraju_grad-cam_2017} technique.
+Specifically, GradCam first computes the gradient $\nabla f(x)$ with respect to the feature maps $A^k \in \mathbb{R}^D$ of the last convolutional layer $L$ closest to the model's output ($\frac{\partial f(x)}{\partial A^k}$) and then global-average pools the resulting gradients to obtain an importance weight $\alpha_k$ for each kernel $k \in L$: $\alpha_k = \frac{1}{D} \sum_{d=1}^D \frac{\partial f(x)}{\partial A_d^k} $.
 Conceptually, $a_k$ captures the importance of feature map $A^k$ for the decoded mental state.
-Next, GradCam uses the importance weights to combine the activation maps $A^k$ to an aggregate heatmap of relevances for each location of the feature maps $r_A$: $r_A = \sigma (\sum_k \alpha_k^L \cdot A^k)$, where $\sigma$ represents the ReLU function ($\sigma(x) = max(0, x)$).
-Lastly, Guided GradCam upsamples the relevances $r_A$ to the original input dimension and multiplies them with the relevance attributions of an application of Guided Backpropagation to $f(x)$ (see above), to obtain final relevances $r_d$ for each feature $d$ of the input.
+Next, GradCam uses the importance weights $\alpha_k$ to combine the activation maps $A^k$ to an aggregate heatmap of relevances $r_A$: $r_A = \sigma (\sum_k \alpha_k A^k)$, where $\sigma$ represents the ReLU function ($\sigma(x) = max(0, x)$).
+Last, to obtain relevances $r$, Guided GradCam upsamples the relevances $r_A$ to the original input dimension and multiplies the upsampled maps with the relevance attributions of an application of Guided Backpropagation to $f(x)$ (see above).